 and how to connect the Hub to other devices.

 You need a 12-18V dc supply, able to deliver 24 Watts (i.e. 12V at 2A).
 The connector is a barrel type, with 2.1mm inner, and 5.5mm outer - these are very common.
 There are several supplies in the StaRFIshrail store, suitable for worldwide operation, but you may decide to purchase one locally.
+Note that there is a barrel connector with a 2.5mm, rather than a 2.1mm inner - these may fit, but will give a loose connection - so if you are picking a power supply from your "stock", check the sizing.
 It is not recommended to power the hub off your 12V layout bus - this is because a "brown-out" on the layout 12V bus could cause the hub to de-program, requiring a restart of the hub.
 The hub is reverse polarity protected, so if you use your own power supply, and have the + and - the wrong way round, no harm will come to the hub - it just won't start!.

 The power entry connector, a 2.1mm/5.5mm barrel, requires 10-20V dc, with a power requirement of 24Watts (to be on the safe side).
 This equates to 12V at 2A, or 18V at 1.5A.
 Any suitable ac/dc converter can be used.
 The incoming dc not only powers the hub board, but all the readers as well.
 The centre pin of the barrel connector is positive, and the ring is negative.
 The input is reverse polarity protected.

 When power is applied, the VIN LED, 4V5 and 3V3 LEDs (all green) should light.
 The RUN LED (red) should also flash at approx half second intervals.

 You may run this board from your general 12V dc supply, but this is not recommended.